⚓ U.S. Navy — Cruisers

 Little Rock CLG-4

-The Little Rock CLG-4 consisted of 4 vessels.
-Like all U.S. Navy cruisers built during the asbestos era, these ships used asbestos-containing insulation throughout their engineering plants.
-Veterans who served in engineering spaces aboard Little Rock CLG-4 ships may have been exposed to asbestos fibers.
+The Little Rock CLG-4 was a class of U.S. Navy cruisers from the asbestos era, led by USS Little Rock (CLG-4).
+Its 4 ships used asbestos-containing insulation throughout the engineering plant, and veterans who served aboard Little Rock CLG-4 vessels — especially in engineering ratings — may have been exposed to asbestos fibers.

 Asbestos Exposure Aboard Little Rock CLG-4 Ships

-Asbestos was the standard thermal insulation material in U.S. Navy cruisers built before approximately 1980.
-Common sources of asbestos exposure aboard Little Rock CLG-4 vessels included:
+Asbestos was the standard thermal insulation material aboard U.S. Navy cruisers built before approximately 1980.
+On ships of this type, asbestos-containing materials were concentrated in the areas below.

 At-Risk Ratings Aboard Little Rock CLG-4 Ships